 Which Online Spanish Program is Best for my Child?
 Three Great Options to Consider

-The search for a good Spanish language program can be lengthy and difficult, especially if you’re not sure what kind of program you or your child will respond to best.
+The search for a good Spanish program can be lengthy and difficult, especially if you’re not sure what kind of program you or your child will respond to best.
 Do you want to spend the money on a private instructor and hope the teacher knows what they’re doing?
 Or should the two of you navigate a set of textbooks or a software-based curriculum at the kitchen table and hope for the best?

 Weighing your options is always a good idea.
 Here are three different approaches you can use to guide your learning and help you speak Español excelente.